What are the eligibility requirements to become a qualified candidate?

 - The translated content is reviewed again after it has been transferred into the software that delivers the examination.
 This step is taken to ensure accurate presentation on the day of the examination.

 What is the process of post-exam quality assurance of the translated content?

 Candidates’ written comments produced during and after the examination are analyzed to detect potential issues with questions.

 All French answers are scored by French-speaking physicians who are also able to identify potential quality issues with questions.

 As with the English questions during the marking process, any French questions, for which quality issues are raised, are reviewed individually and decisions are made as to whether those questions will be excluded from the examination.
 If a question is excluded because of performance concerns in one language, it is automatically excluded from the examination in the other language.

-Psychometric analyses ensure that the questions included in examination meet the expected performance standards.
-Specific attention is paid to any question where there is an inconsistency between English and French-speaking candidates’ performance metrics or scoring patterns.
+Psychometric analyses ensure the questions included in the examination meet the expected performance standards.
+Specific attention is paid to any question where there is an inconsistency between English- and French-speaking candidates’ performance metrics or scoring patterns.

 If an identified error or flaw in a question in either language is determined to have a potential effect on candidate performance, that question is removed from the examination content and the above-mentioned psychometrical analyses are re-done.

 The Committee on Examination – Emergency Medicine reviews feedback from four main sources to identify areas for improvement: